Date: 8 December 2016. Anchor Down by

 Gulfport I ended up anchoring in three separate spots.
 Having a

 Lewmar windlass sure did make moving my home a snap.
 I am a lucky

 Gulfport anchorage in the distance:

 The sand bottom makes this a good holding ground.
 Anchor close to

 the dock for easy dinghy landings.
 There are numerous restaurants

 along the waterfront business district.
-It's an artsy town.
+It is an artsy town.
 I had

 fun meandering around.

 off on a short five day adventure I did not rouse self and move boat